What Are Spices? Simple Definition and Key Facts

 Sage Leaf Earthy, slightly bitter Stuffing, poultry dishes

-Practical Spice Tips for Every Kitchen
+Practical Spice Tips for Everyday Cooking

-• Start small: It’s easier to add more spice than to fix an over-seasoned dish.
+• Start small: It's easier to add more spice than to fix an over-seasoned dish.
+Begin with small amounts and adjust to taste.

 spice mix